Andrewnetwork/CoronavirusBlog/sense_and_truth.md

 </figure>
 </center>

-When we say *(1)* and then *(2)*, we concatenate the sentences: "Mike beat me in a game of chess.
+In English, when we say $(1)$ and $(2)$ as a joint statement, we simply concatenate the sentences: "Mike beat me in a game of chess.
 He was very excited about it."
-Similarly, when we say *(1')* and then *(2')*, we use the *and* logical connective to join them: $((A ∨ B) ∧ ¬(A ∧ B)) ∧ (D ∨ E)$.
+Similarly, in Boolean logic, when we assert $(1')$ and $(2')$, we use the $∧$, pronounced "and," logical connective to join them: $(1') ∧ (2') = ((A ∨ B) ∧ ¬(A ∧ B)) ∧ (D ∨ E)$.
 In words this says: "Mike beat me in 3 moves or he beat me in 40 moves, but he did not beat me in both 40 moves and 3 moves, and he is exited for beating me in a spectacular way or he is excited because he rarely beats me."
+We now construct a truth table as we did above:

 <center>
 <img src="img/truth_table_3.png" alt="Three-Lego System" style="border: 2px black solid;">